 OhioHealth orthopedic specialists provide a full spectrum of care for knee conditions, including sports injuries and arthritis.
 We’re dedicated to finding the treatment options that work best for you and your goals.
 We offer non-surgical and surgical treatment options for knee pain to get you back to the activities you enjoy.
 Some of the advanced non-surgical treatment options we offer include physical therapy, platelet-rich plasma therapy and fluoroscopically-guided injections.
-If non-surgical efforts are exhausted without success, surgery may be needed to treat your knee condition.
+If non-surgical efforts are exhausted without success, knee surgery may be needed to treat your condition.
 We have an expert team who can help.

 Knee pain from old sports injuries was getting in the way of Mark’s professional painting job.
 Partial knee replacement helped him get back to work.